summerlis/mcl_upgraded_smithing_table/README.md

 GNU General Public License

 ## Credits
-Fleckentstein and Code-Sploit for writing the original mcl_smithing_table mod.
+Special thank you to Fleckentstein and Code-Sploit for writing the original mcl_smithing_table mod.

 ## Contributing
 Found a bug or want a mod to work with this mod?
 Submit an issue on the [bug tracker](https://codeberg.org/PrairieWind/mcl_upgraded_smithing_table/issues).
 If you have a code fix, create a [pull request](https://codeberg.org/PrairieWind/mcl_upgraded_smithing_table/pulls) or post the code in an issue on the bug tracker.